 Charles A. Dackis, MD earned his MD at Duke University and completed his psychiatric residency at Columbia University, New York State Psychiatric Institute.
 He is board-certified in Psychiatry and Addiction Psychiatry.
 Dr. Dackis joined the University of Pennsylvania in 1998 after serving as Medical Director of specialized psychiatric hospitals in New Jersey for the preceding 12 years.
 He also worked as a consultant in substance abuse for the National Football League.
 In 1984, Dr. Dackis developed the dopamine depletion hypothesis of cocaine dependence.
 Dr. Dackis also works as an investigator in several clinical trials within the Center for Studies of Addiction, and has been primarily responsible for researching modafinil treatment for cocaine dependence at Penn.
 His research interests include psychopharmacology, co-occurring disorders, and the neurobiology of addiction.
 Dr. Dackis is actively involved in medical student and psychiatric resident education at Penn and has authored more than 80 publications in the area of addictive and co-occurring disorders.
 He is currently the Medical Director of Psychiatric Clinical Services for the Hospital of the University of Pennsylvania and Clinical Practices of the University of Pennsylvania.
 He is also Medical Director of Psychiatric Clinical Services at Penn Presbyterian Medical Center.

-Teresa Franklin, PhD is a Research Assistant Professor of Neuroscience in Psychiatry.
+Teresa Franklin, PhD is an Associate Professor of Psychiatry.
 Dr. Franklin received her PhD in Neuroscience at Hahnemann University, Philadelphia in 1999.
 During that time she used immunohistochemistry, tract tracing, genetic markers and agonists/antagonists to study conditioned drug-motivated responses in rodents.
 This preclinical neuroscience background was translated to human addiction research in her postdoctoral work at the Center for the Study of Addiction in the Brain and Behavioral Vulnerabilities Laboratory.
 In 2002 she was promoted to Assistant Professor of Neuroscience in the Department of Psychiatry and continues to conduct her research at the Center.
 Dr. Franklin's expertise lies in the use of neuroimaging tools such as functional magnetic resonance imaging (fMRI), voxel based morphometry and single photon emission computed tomography (SPECT) to study the neurological underpinnings of craving, brought on my reminders of addictive drugs, in addicted individuals.
 Her primary research interests include characterizing the effects of potential anti-relapse/anti-craving agents on the brain's responses to drug reminders.
 She also studies the influence of genetic variability, sex and menstrual cycle phase on addictive (brain and behavioral) processes.
 Dr. Franklin's ultimate goal, and that of contemporary medicine, is to use the variability in brain, behavior and genetics to 'type' an individual to a particular medication, so that treatment strategies can be tailored to manage individual vulnerabilities to aid in conquering addiction.

-Kyle M. Kampman, MD, Medical Director of the Addiction Treatment and Medication Development Division, graduated from Northwestern University in 1981 and Tulane University School of Medicine in 1985.
+Kyle M. Kampman, MD, Director and Medical Director of the Addiction Treatment and Medication Development Division, graduated from Northwestern University in 1981 and Tulane University School of Medicine in 1985.
 He interned at the National Naval Medical Center at Bethesda Maryland and served as a general medical officer in the Navy from 1985 until 1990.
 He came to the University of Pennsylvania and served as a resident in psychiatry from 1990 until 1993.
 He then completed a fellowship in Addiction Psychiatry.
 In 1994 he joined the faculty in the Department of Psychiatry as an assistant professor.
 He was promoted to associate professor in 2003.
 Dr. Kampman has conducted clinical research and published a number of papers on the treatment of addictive disorders.
 He is a principal investigator of a project in the Cocaine Medication Development Center and has conducted a number of National Institute on Drug Abuse (NIDA)- funded clinical trials evaluating pharmacotherapies for the treatment of cocaine dependence.
 His current research interests include the evaluation and treatment of cocaine withdrawal symptoms.
 He is currently evaluating the usefulness of topiramate for the treatment of cocaine and alcohol dependence, quetiapine for the treatment of alcohol dependence and a vaccine for the treatment of cocaine dependence.

 Daniel D. Langleben, MD, Associate Professor of Psychiatry.
 Select the link to view Dr. Langleben's recent publications.